Sackler family: History

-Arthur, Mortimer, and Raymond Sackler grew up in Brooklyn in the 1930s.
+Arthur, Mortimer, and Raymond Sackler, the three children of Galician Jewish immigrants, grew up in Brooklyn in the 1930s.
 All three siblings went to medical school and worked together at the Creedmoor Psychiatric Center in Queens.
-They were often cited as early pioneers in medication techniques that ended the common practice of lobotomies.
-They were also regarded as the first to fight for the racial integration of blood banks.
+They were regarded as the first to fight for the racial integration of blood banks.
 Arthur Sackler was widely regarded as the patriarch of the family.
 In 1952, the brothers bought Purdue-Frederick, a small pharmaceutical company.

 Raymond and Mortimer ran Purdue, while Arthur, the oldest brother, pioneered medical advertising.
 He devised campaigns appealing directly to doctors, and enlisted prominent physicians to endorse Purdue's products.

-As one of the foremost art collectors of his generation, he also donated most of his collections to museums around the world.
+As one of the foremost art collectors of his generation, Arthur also donated most of his collections to museums around the world.
 After he died in 1987, his estate sold his option on one-third of Purdue-Frederick to his two brothers, who turned it into Purdue Pharma.

 In 1916, researchers Martin Freund and Edmund Speyer first synthesized the opioid oxycodone, which was subsequently marketed as the analgesic Eukodal by Merck & Co.
 A case of "eucodalism" was first described in 1919, and its symptoms were compared to those of morphine addiction.

 8-hour 2015 deposition of Richard Sackler about his family's role in the opioid crisis in the United States.

 In 1996, Purdue Pharma introduced OxyContin, a reformulated version of oxycodone in a slow-release form.
 Heavily promoted, OxyContin is a key drug in the emergence of the opioid epidemic.

 Elizabeth Sackler, daughter of Arthur Sackler, claimed that her branch of the family did not participate in or benefit from the sales of narcotics.
 Some have criticized Arthur Sackler for pioneering marketing techniques to promote non-opioids decades earlier.

 In 2018, multiple members of the Raymond and Mortimer Sackler families—Richard Sackler, Theresa Sackler, Kathe Sackler, Jonathan Sackler, Mortimer Sackler, Beverly Sackler, David Sackler, and Ilene Sackler—were named as defendants in suits filed by numerous states over their involvement in the opioid epidemic in the United States.

 In 2012, a member of the Sackler family bought Stargroves, a manor house near Newbury in the United Kingdom, for more than its £15 million listing price; former owners at different times of the estate have been Mick Jagger and Rod Stewart.

 The family was first listed in Forbes list of America's Richest Families in 2015.

 The Sackler family also owns Mundipharma, a lower-profile pharma company with significant operations in China.
 Bloomberg News reported in 2020 that the family had hired an investment bank to identify a potential buyer of the business.
 The company could fetch as much as $3 to $5 billion.